Interested in becoming a Network Provider with Alliance Health? Our Credentialing and Enrollment page provides everything you need to know.

 - This form will be reviewed and a checklist of needed documents, along with the application, will be emailed to the requesting provider.
 The application and required documents will need to be submitted in its entirety or the application will not be accepted and will be returned to the provider.
 Applications that are received outside of this process will be returned to the provider.

 Alliance will continue to credential providers.
-Effective June 12, 2017, providers may receive two notification letters from Alliance.
+Providers may receive two notification letters from Alliance.
 A provider will receive a credentialing letter once a credentialing decision has been made.
 However, if a provider is not enrolled in NCTracks the provider will not be enrolled in Alliance and entered into Alpha until the provider is successfully and correctly enrolled in NCTracks.
 Providers are responsible for notifying Alliance at [email protected] once they are enrolled in NCTracks.
-The provider will receive a separate enrollment letter from Alliance once Alliance is able to confirm verification that the provider is enrolled correctly in NCTracks.
+The provider will receive a separate enrollment notification from Alliance once Alliance is able to confirm verification that the provider is enrolled correctly in NCTracks.
 If a provider is enrolled in NCTracks at the time the credentialing approval is completed they will receive only one letter, a Credentialing/Enrollment approval letter.

 Members of the Alliance Provider Network are required to purchase and maintain certain types and amounts of insurance from a company licensed and authorized to do business in the State of North Carolina by the North Carolina Department of Insurance.
 Get full details on the insurance requirements and see below for special additional information for specific groups of providers.

 Professional Liability Insurance Requirements for Agencies and Groups that Provider Outpatient Therapy